ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 its exact value.

-Second, the Transparency Log omits proofs of inclusion for any versions of the label where a proof of inclusion was already provided in the same query response for a log entry to the left.
-Similarly, the Transparency Log also omits proofs of non-inclusion for any versions of the label where a proof of non-inclusion was already provided in the same query response for a log entry to the right.
+Second, the Transparency Log omits proofs of inclusion for any versions of the label where another proof of inclusion for the same version was already provided in the same query response for a log entry to the left.
+Similarly, the Transparency Log also omits proofs of non-inclusion for any versions of the label where another proof of non-inclusion for the same version was already provided in the same query response for a log entry to the right.
+These proofs are unnecessary to conduct the user's search and omitting them does not affect the protocol's security.

-When the Transparency Log is behaving honestly, these proofs are unnecessary to conduct the user's search.
-When the Transparency Log is behaving maliciously, omitting these proofs does not meaningfully change the security of the protocol.
+As an example, if the highest version of a label is 6, a binary ladder would proceed as follows: proofs of inclusion for versions 0, 1, 3, terminated by a proof of non-inclusion for version 7.
+It would then conclude with proofs of inclusion for versions 5 and 6, as this uniquely identifies 6 as the highest version available.
+However, any of these proofs may be omitted in a particular query response due to the two rules just stated.

 ## Maximum Lifetime